carmenbianca/report-liferay/plan.md

 six: Plan de campagne, research, synchronisation, implementation, reporting, and presentation.
 These six segments are colour-coded.
 Workshops, drafts, and deadlines get their own colours: soft blue, white, and soft pink respectively.

-## Legal and Licensing Workshop

-The Free Software Foundation Europe annually organises the Legal and Licensing Workshop (LLW) in Barcelona.
-Due to my work on REUSE and my field expertise in copyright and licensing, I have been invited to attend.
-The LLW is not strictly related to the internship, but it is a wonderful opportunity for professional growth, networking, and learning.

-Moreover, there will be plenty field experts present at the event.
-Although the research phase is over by April, there will be the opportunity to pick the brains of these experts.
-Some of these experts may be the \glspl{author} of solutions mentioned in research sub-question @solutions.

-See also section \ref{spdx-reuse}.

 \appendix